Steinardarri/rust-blog-and-stuff/README.md

 To have Tailwind generate our styles we run

-`npm run css` listens for changes and rebuilds when found (might get an 'JavaScript heap out of memory' error during runtime)
+`npm run css` listens for changes and rebuilds when found (might get a 'JavaScript heap out of memory' error during runtime)

 `npm run build` builds a minimal css file

+# Building & Deployment

+To build for release and deployment, use

+`build_release.sh`

+as the bash build command, with `/dist` as the output directory and `/` as the root